How to fix WordPress page updates not working

 It’s better if you can avoid any new changes until your DNS gets propagated completely.
 Usually, you have to wait only for 24 hours.
 But if you still want to modify, you can do it by logging into hosting panel.

 WordPress page updates not working is a common issue encountered by users.
 Though the main cause after this issue is only the cache.
 If you clear all the caches, the probability of errors or changes not visible, will greatly reduce.
 The secondary cause arises due to human behavior like coding errors, file naming etc. So keep checking for those errors or mistakes and avoid dwelling on such issues.
 Are you facing some common issues with designing your website as well?
-Give TemplateToaster WordPress Theme Builder software a try.
+Give TemplateToaster website builder software and WordPress website builder software a try.
 It empowers you to create stunning websites in no time.

 Hopefully, this article will help you out.
 If you have any queries, kindly post in the comment section below.